kgf/auto-transfer/possible-boards.md

 Raspberry Pi
 ===============
-Has a great community, and is even cheaper at $25 for the model A or $35 for the model B. We would only need the model A, since network would be wifi
+Has a great community, and is even cheaper at $25 for the model A or $35 for the model B. We would only need the model A, since network would be wifi.
+One big advantage with this board is that it has an available camera module, which could make the entire photo gathering process automatic.

 Cubieboard
 ==========